danchoi/vmail/README.markdown

 vmail's status line activity messages from appearing properly.
 Nonetheless, most of vmail is functional in MacVim.

-To use MacVim as your vmail Vim engine, `export VMAIL_VIM=mvim` before startin vmail.
+To use MacVim as your vmail Vim engine, `export VMAIL_VIM=mvim` before starting vmail.

 Note that when vmail uses MacVim, the terminal window in which you invoke vmail will show vmail's logging output while MacVim is running.
-To quit vmail in MacVim mode, you will have to press CTRL-c in this window to stop the vmail process.
+To quit vmail in MacVim mode, you will have to press CTRL-c in this window to stop the vmail process in after quitting the MacVim app.

 ## vmail file byproducts